OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 ## **_Implementation & Development Details_**

-The successful implementation of the BBVV System involves meticulous planning, development, testing, and deployment.
-The development process follows an agile methodology, enabling iterative improvements and continuous feedback incorporation.
-As for the workload of the project, we assure that it has been splitted evenly between the participants, as also most of the project has been made while physically in presence together.
+The successful implementation of the BBVV System involved planning, development and testing.
+The development process followed an agile methodology, enabling iterative improvements, meanwhile added and documented in the present report.
+As for the workload of the project, it has been splitted evenly between the participants, as also most of the project parts have been done while physically together in presence.